Payroll Services (5000) Procedures

 To change account numbers or financial institutions, the employee shall notify Payroll Services by initiating a new Direct Deposit Authorization form.
 Direct deposit changes may also be made on-line via MyMadison.

 An employee can distribute their pay in up to four (4) different bank accounts at financial institutions located anywhere in the United States.
-Direct Deposit Authorization forms are available from Payroll Services, on the Payroll Services forms webpage, or from departments.
+The Direct Deposit Authorization form is available from Payroll Services, on the Payroll Services forms webpage and the Forms Index of this manual.

 .600 Terminations and Resignations